IntersectMBO/plutus/plutus-benchmark/README.md

 written to the `plutus-benchmarks` directory.
-To put it elsewhere, pass Criterion the `--output` option along with an *absolute* path (relative paths are interpreted relative to `plutus-benchmarks` when running the benchmarks via satck or cabal): for example
+To put it elsewhere, pass Criterion the `--output` option along with an *absolute* path (relative paths are interpreted relative to `plutus-benchmarks` when running the benchmarks via stack or cabal): for example

 ```
   stack bench plutus-benchmark:validation --ba "crowdfunding -L10 --output $PWD/crowdfunding-report.html"